Firefox Add-Ons

 I haven't made any Firefox add-ons from scratch yet, but so far, I've modified one Firefox add-on by someone else.

-Like the original File Title 1.4, this makes it so when you save a page, the page's title is used as the file name (if possible), similar to the way things work in the Internet Explorer web browser or the Opera web browser.
+Like the original File Title 1.4, these add-ons make it so when you save a page, the page's title is used as the file name (if possible), similar to the way things work in the Internet Explorer web browser or the Opera web browser.

-Though the original File Title 1.4 is quite nice and almost exactly what I need, I made this modified version of File Title because:- In Linux, the original File Title 1.4 lets me save files with names containing characters that Windows XP (and probably other versions of Windows) can't deal with:
+Though the original File Title 1.4 is quite nice and almost exactly what I need, I made these modified versions because:

 - In Linux, I noticed the original File Title 1.4 sometimes creates file names with odd characters like •.
 Then, when I try to save the file, I get an "Invalid file name" error and can't save until I edit out the character(s) Linux dislikes.